-Each page I make has the main layout and search engine information in one file, and the text unique to this page in another file.
+Each page I make has the main layout and search engine information in one file (or better, in WordPress), and the text unique to this page in another file.
 This means you don't have to pay attention to putting new text in the right place.
 (Said another way, if you have the content and layout in one file, and you inadvertently put the content in the wrong part of the layout, it won't display the way you expect).
 You save time simply by not having to find the proper place to insert your text!

 If you need to change the layout in the future (for example you want to show your last five Twitter posts or a relevant YouTube video on each page) make a template with the new layout commands, and for each page simply bring in the search engine description and keywords, and the line of code to include the file with body text, and you're done.

 WordPress of course is even better, there are plugins that are available that do a much better job at social media or videos than what you'd put in your non-WordPress site.

 If you have a site you want me to convert, contact me and we can arrange it.